earthgirl7/personal-website/app/blog/blogposts/six-emotions.md

 ---
 id: "2"
-hashtag: "#emotionAI"
+hashtag: "#rabbithole"
-title: "Why do we think we have six emotions?"
+title: "Origins of the Six Human Emotions"
 date: "August 10, 2024"
 ---

-For decades,  we have entertained the idea that humans have 6 basic emotions: anger, disgust, fear, sadness, surprise, and happiness.
+For decades,  we have entertained the sidea that humans have 6 basic emotions: anger, disgust, fear, sadness, surprise, and happiness.

 This concept has heavily influenced emotion-related science and innovation, but it seems too simplistic a model of human emotions.
 Surely we have a lot more emotions than six?